Robert Stout: Early life

 Born in the town of Lerwick in Scotland's Shetland Islands, Stout retained a strong attachment to the Shetland Islands throughout his life.
-He received a good education and eventually qualified as a teacher.
+He received a good education, was dux at his school when he graduated in 1858 and eventually qualified as a teacher.
 He also qualified as a surveyor in 1860.
 He became highly interested in politics through his extended family, which often met to discuss and debate political issues of the day.
 Stout was exposed to many different political philosophies during his youth.

 In 1863, Stout emigrated to Dunedin, New Zealand.
 Once there, he quickly became involved in political debate, which he greatly enjoyed.
 He also became active in the Freethought circles of the city.
 After failing to find employment as a surveyor on the Otago gold-fields, Stout returned to education, holding a number of senior teaching positions at the high-school level.

 Eventually, however, Stout moved away from education and entered the legal profession.
 In 1867 he was working in the law firm of William Downie Stewart Sr (father of the William Downie Stewart Jr who later became Minister of Finance).
 He was called to the bar on 4 July 1871, and proved to be a highly successful trial-lawyer.
 He also became one of Otago University's first students (possibly the first, although this claim is disputed), studying political economy and the theory of morality.
 He later became the university's first law-lecturer.